53 Goodbye Twydall Juniors

 ‘Yes Miss,’ we replied as one, pinning the blame where it belonged as our panic stricken friend fled around the corner.

 Good old Bimbo.
 He didn’t get in trouble often but he had his moments.
 Talking in line had earned him the slipper from Mister Campion, and talking in class earned him a caning from Mister Turner.
-Other misdemeanours included flicking salt in Stephen Fellows’s eye, punching Linda Varnum in the face, and giving Lynne Hopkins a poke where a girl should not be poked, even in retaliation; not a bad charge sheet for a policeman’s son.
+Other misdemeanours included flicking salt in Stephen Fellows’s eye, punching Linda Varnum in the face, and giving Lynne Hopkins a poke where a girl should not be poked, even in retaliation.
+Quite a bad charge sheet for a policeman’s son.

 ~